Jesus College, Cambridge: Masters

-Fellows of the college
+Fellows

 Three members of the college have received Nobel Prizes.
 Philip W. Anderson was awarded the Nobel Prize in Physics (1977).
-Anderson was a fellow from 1969 to 1975 while he held a visiting professorship at the Cavendish Laboratory and has been an Honourary Fellow since 1978.
+Anderson was a fellow from 1969 to 1975 while he held a visiting professorship at the Cavendish Laboratory and has been an Honorary Fellow since 1978.
 Peter D. Mitchell, an undergraduate and later research student, was awarded the Nobel Prize in Chemistry (1978).
-He became an Honourary Fellow in 1979.
+He became an Honorary Fellow in 1979.
 Eric Maskin was a joint winner of the Nobel Prize in Economics in 2007.
-Maskin was a research fellow from 1976 to 1977 and has been an Honourary Fellow since 2009.
+Maskin was a research fellow from 1976 to 1977 and has been an Honorary Fellow since 2009.

 Several prominent figures in the law have been fellows of the college.
-Professor Glanville Williams, described as Britain's foremost scholar of criminal law, was a Fellow from 1957 to 1978.
+Glanville Williams, a scholar of criminal law, was a Fellow from 1957 to 1978.
 The Glanville Williams Society, consisting of current and former members of Jesus College, meets annually in his honour.
-Justice David Hayton, editor of Underhill and Hayton's Law of Trusts and Trustees and current judge of the Caribbean Court of Justice was a Fellow from 1973 to 1987.
-Professor Robert Jennings was a Fellow of the college and later Whewhell Professor of International Law (1955–1982) before his appointment to the International Court of Justice (ICJ), where he served as a Judge (1982–1991) and later as President (1991–1995).
-Professor James Crawford was also a Fellow of the college and later Whewhell Professor of International Law (1992–2014) before his appointment to the International Court of Justice in November 2014.
-Current Honourary Fellows include Lord Roger Toulson of the Supreme Court of the United Kingdom, Sir Rupert Jackson of the Court of Appeal, and Sir Colman Treacy, also of the Court of Appeal, all of whom were students of the college.
+David Hayton, editor of Underhill and Hayton's Law of Trusts and Trustees and current judge of the Caribbean Court of Justice was a Fellow from 1973 to 1987.
+Robert Yewdall Jennings was a Fellow of the college and later Whewell Professor of International Law (1955–1982) before his appointment to the International Court of Justice (ICJ), where he served as a Judge (1982–1991) and later as President (1991–1995).
+James Crawford was also a Fellow of the college and later Whewhell Professor of International Law (1992–2014) before his appointment to the International Court of Justice in November 2014.
+Current Honorary Fellows include Roger Toulson, Lord Toulson of the Supreme Court of the United Kingdom, Sir Rupert Jackson of the Court of Appeal, and Sir Colman Treacy, also of the Court of Appeal, all of whom were students of the college.